zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/connection/connection-gb.md

     ![Download PEM](images/01b-06.png)

-## Task 2: Upload the certificate to the Oracle GoldenGate Marketplace Service Manager
+## Task 2: Upload the Certificate to the Oracle GoldenGate Marketplace Service Manager

 1. In the Oracle GoldenGate Marketplace Service Manager, open the navigation menu (hamburger icon), and then click **Certificate Management**.